AshrafDurjoy/DevOpsFundamentalsToAdvanced/ec2-deployment-guide.md

 # AWS EC2 & DynamoDB Deployment Guide for Beginners

-This guide explains how to deploy the Solar System application to AWS EC2 with DynamoDB, designed specifically for DevOps beginners.
+This guide explains how to deploy the Solar System application to AWS EC2 with DynamoDB using a fully automated CI/CD pipeline.

 ## What You'll Learn

 - Setting up a complete CI/CD pipeline with GitHub Actions
-- Deploying a Node.js application to AWS EC2
+- Automated provisioning of AWS infrastructure including EC2 and DynamoDB
 - Using DynamoDB for serverless database storage
 - Working with IAM roles for secure access between AWS services
-- Managing Docker containers on EC2
+- Managing Docker containers on EC2 through automation

 ## Prerequisites